Jesus said, “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as

-This church-wide celebration takes place right after worship over at the OLEC.
-Kids may wear non-scary costumes and enjoy fun activities such as inflatables, face painting, cookie decorating, putt-putt, and other games led by our adult Sunday school classes.
+This church-wide celebration takes place from 4:00-6:00 at our beautiful McVay Gardens.
+Kids may wear non-scary costumes and enjoy fun activities such as inflatables, a hay ride, face painting, pumpkin painting, putt-putt, and other games led by our adult Sunday school classes.
 We invite all church members and guests to come enjoy some fall fun and fellowship.

 (November 17, 2021)

 In preparation for the Advent season, families are invited to attend this special mid-November event geared towards children of all ages.
 Families can create their own Advent wreath, make a nativity set, and have fun with other Advent crafts.
 There are light refreshments.
 This event is free to all and no registration is required.

 Journey to Bethlehem*

 (December 4, 2021)

 Families with young children (and older people who are children at heart) are invited to attend this special GUMC tradition.
 Children will walk the path of Jesus’ birth.
 They will begin with the angels, move to Bethlehem for Jesus’ birth, visit the shepherds, and finish with the wise men.
 After learning the reason we share gifts at Christmas, children will have a chance to share their wish list with the Jolly Ol’ Guy himself.
-This event is free to all and no registration is required.
+This event is free to all.
+Please see details and register online.